 (Statues 2014, Chapter 687) – EC 48000(g) and EC 48000(f).
 Participants can register for one or all courses.
 Courses may be taken out of order.

 To earn a certificate, participants must complete of all three (3) courses (12 CEU units total) with a grade of a "B-" or better in each course.*

 *Prior to course enrollment, participants should check their district’s requirements for CEU acceptance and salary point equivalency.

 To view Early Childhood/Transitional Kindergarten Teaching Certificate Program information and course dates, please click here.
-Please click on the following link to register for Course 2: Fostering Family/Community Engagement in ECE/TK.
+Pleace click on the following to register for Course 3: Using Assessment to Support Early Learning and Development in ECE/TK is forthcoming.

 To register for Center Updates please complete our Interest Form.

 Instructor shared important information pertinent to the class topic, allowed open discussions and was thorough through each assignment and task presented.
 Class was open and inviting encouraged group and individual efforts.
 (Course 1)